SamiUrias/master_devel_testing_api/README.md

 run using pipenv.
 - Postgresql (DBMS):  I choose postgres for this project, despite the fact that django can handle multiple databases I strongly suggest to use postgres to smoothly follow this readme.
+- Optional: I am in Ubuntu 18.04 ( for reference )

 ## Setup
 - Install all the dependencies in your virtual environment.